thinkful-ei26/trisha-wc-client/README.md

     - Node for the backend
     - MongoDB for the database

-- A brief description of where each of the key parts of the project live in your codebase
+:x: A brief description of where each of the key parts of the project live in your codebase

 :white_check_mark: If your app is meant to be re-used by other developers, instructions on how to get the app up and running (see instructions for developers)